 Full instructions can be found on our github.

-AdaptiveSleepService can be missing or corrupt, from my experience.
+AdaptiveSleepService can be corrupt or missing, from my experience.

 For me the problem began on the 24 Feb 2017.
 It could be due to a change in my setup (Hyper-V configurations that resulted in a lot of BSODs, installation of new drivers I did the past few days), or an actual bug due to Windows Updates.